software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/alignment.md

 ## Solution: Team of Teams

-The **team of teams** model offers a solution to complex challenges.
-It bridges the gap between agility and scale, enabling organizations to function with the responsiveness of small teams while maintaining alignment across the broader organization.
-This approach focuses on achieving **organizational alignment** through several core elements: shared consciousness, decentralized execution, trust, supportive systems, and a collaborative culture.
+The **"Team of Teams"** model is an organizational framework that bridges the gap between agility and scale, enabling organizations to operate with the responsiveness of small teams while maintaining alignment across the broader structure.
+It focuses on achieving organizational alignment through shared consciousness, decentralized execution, trust, supportive systems, and a collaborative culture.
+By aligning small, adaptable teams into a cohesive network and fostering enabling leadership, this model nurtures autonomy, trust, and strategic cohesion, allowing organizations to effectively navigate complex and rapidly changing environments.

-The **team of teams** model addresses these challenges by rethinking how organizations operate.
-It aligns small, adaptable teams into a cohesive network, fostering enabling leadership that nurtures autonomy and trust.
 The solution can be understood through three key pillars: **Teams**, **Team of Teams**, and **Leaders**.

 ### Teams